 Ada is the name of Lord Byron’s daughter, the first computer programmer who worked on Charles Babbage’s Analytical Engine.
 This name was a favorite with the English people at the end of the 19th century.
 You can also consider it as an alternative to the popular name Ava.

 If you are looking for an ‘o’ ending name for your daughter to let her stand out in a crowd, Echo will make a good pick.
-The name Echo first featured in the “Daredevil” comics.
+This distinctive name first featured in the “Daredevil” comics.
 She was a woman of several talents- a pianist, a ballerina, an athlete, a college professor and ,of course, an Avenger.

 This name is inspired by Fleur Delacour from “Harry Potter and the Goblet of Fire”.
 Fleur is one of the participants of the Triwizard Tournament.
 But, she proves her bravery much later, in the Battle of Hogwarts.

 Here’s another offbeat geeky girl name from the “Futurama” series.
 Leela was the captain of the Planet Express spaceship, who grew up believing herself to be the sole survivor of the alien race.
 And in “Doctor Who”, Leela was the companion of the Fourth Doctor.
 The name is a variant of Leila, which means ‘night beauty.’